-By contrast, the medieval world presents itself as one of careful delineation of all things.
+By contrast, the medieval world presents itself as one of the careful delineation of all things.
 We need not say here whether their world or ours is better or worse to appreciate the difference.
-Reading primary sources from a particular era gives one such an appreciation, and Abbot Suger’s crackling style makes The Deeds of Louis the Fat an enjoyable, if still slightly monotonous read.* He centers his writing on how Louis enhanced the power of the monarchy by bringing several dastardly nobles back in line.
+Reading primary sources from a particular era gives one such an appreciation, and Abbot Suger’s crackling style makes The Deeds of Louis the Fat an enjoyable read.* He centers his writing on how Louis enhanced the power of the monarchy by bringing several dastardly nobles back in line.
 His people loved him, if for no other reason that he kept the peace and stood up for those oppressed.
-Suger clearly admires his subject, though he recognizes that he had his moniker for a reason, writing that,
+Suger clearly admires his subject, though he recognizes that the good king had his moniker for a reason, writing that,

 By now his body was quite heavy, weighed down as it was by burdensome flesh; no one else, not even a beggar, would have wanted to–or even been able–to ride a horse when hampered by such a dangerously large body.

 And later . . .

 Thus [Louis] spoke, and–despite his corpulence– he set off with astonishing enthusiasm.

 I confess to reading the text with an eye to what would most engage the boys in my 9th/10th grade Medieval History class, and that meant primarily looking for stories of gruesome deaths.** Suger delivers the goods!
 For example: